ezesundayeze/olamma/readme.md

-# Olamma - Error Handling middlewaree and tools
+# Olamma - Error Handling middleware middleware for your Express API

 ![Test](https://github.com/ezesundayeze/olamma/actions/workflows/test.yml/badge.svg)

-Olamma aims to provides a clean error handling middleware for Express applications and other set of error handling and monitoring tools.

-The purpose of this project is to ensure that you have control over the HTTP errors your application sends out to consumers.
+The purpose of this project is to ensure that you have control over the HTTP errors your API sends out to consumers

 ## Goal
-The eventual goal is to allow you build applications that are smooth and resilient.
+The eventual goal is to allow you to build applications with better user experience.

 ## Installation